 Background to project management

-Project management has grown beyond its roots in in the construction, engineering and aerospace industries and is increasingly recognised as a key competence in many organisations in both the private and public sectors.
+Project management has grown beyond its roots in the construction, engineering and aerospace industries and is increasingly recognised as a key competence in many organisations in both the private and public sectors.
 The award of Royal Charter to the Association for Project Management (APM), has established a formal recognition of the profession.

 This has now been strengthened through the development and release of a revised body of knowledge devised by Professor Darren Dalcher which re-positions the profession as a strategic discipline concerned with delivering value and balancing portfolios of initiatives to deliver beneficial change.
 While projects are being employed in most sectors, it is now increasingly acknowledged that a large proportion of economic activity is conducted through projects, programmes, portfolios and megaprojects.
 Yet, many organisations require support, knowledge, expertise and capability development and enhancement in this area.

 Project management is clearly becoming a major enterprise.
 The PMI (Project Management Institute) estimates that over $20 trillion (USD) worth of projects, will be rolled out worldwide throughout the year 2019.
 The IMF projects that the world economy in 2019 would combine for a total gross world product of around $88 trillion (USD).
 It appears that project work accounts for a significant proportion of global economic activity.
-Moreover, governments, charities and industry heavily rely on policy implementation and strategy execution through projects, programmes, portfolios and meagaprojects.
+Moreover, governments, charities and industry heavily rely on policy implementation and strategy execution through projects, programmes, portfolios and megaprojects.
 Indeed, project work offers a framework to help organisations to transform their mainstream operations and service performance through beneficial change.
 It is viewed as a way of organising for the future.
 Moreover, in an increasingly busy, stressful, and uncertain world, it has become necessary to manage complex portfolios of initiatives to adapt and sustain success.

 The need for capable project managers